borg286/sevtech2/README.md

 Each instrument when activating a ritual has a set amount of music it can produce, you need multiple instruments on hand to complete most rituals.
 Eagle Bone > Jingle Dress = Drum > Rattle = Wind Chime > Flute

-The first ritual you should do is the Infused Flute, giving you an infused flute, which makes it randomly perform as well as a drum or rattle or flute each time you play.
+The first ritual you should do is the Infused Flute, giving you an infused flute, which makes it randomly perform as well as a drum or rattle each time you play.

-Start with the Flute Imbuation ceremony for a stronger flute sound.

 You can play the drum with the rattle to activate both instruments at once.
+In same time you can use flute in offhand.

 **Place the instrument set near your farm and do the Zaphkiel Waltz ceremony for crazy fast plant growth.**